Teach For America is working hand-in-hand with Native communities to help Native students achieve their incredible potential.

 Providing an Additional Source of Effective Teachers & Leaders

 Less than 1 percent of our country’s teachers identify as American Indian, Alaska Native, and Native Hawaiian.
 Native students benefit from seeing leaders in the classroom who share and affirm their culture, language, and traditions.
-Since the initiative was first launched in 2009, we have recruited over 340 Native teachers into classrooms across Teach For America’s national network.
-Simultaneously, we are working to building a sustainable alumni leadership pipeline.
+Since the alliance was first launched in 2009, we have recruited over 340 Native teachers into classrooms across Teach For America’s national network.
+Simultaneously, we are working to build a sustainable alumni leadership pipeline.
 Our alumni include school, policy, and community leaders committed to advocating for and building with Native communities and children.

 Advancing Student Achievement